system76/docs/content/install-ubuntu.md

 ------------------ | ----------------
 **Install Ubuntu Alongside** | To allow you to add an additional operating system to your computer.
 Choose this option if you already have an operating system, such as Windows or another version of Linux, and would like to also install Ubuntu.
 Please note that the existing operating system's partition will need to be reduced before installing Ubuntu in the extra space.
 **Erase Disk** | To erase everything on the hard drive and install Ubuntu.
 The is the most destructive of the options, and will guarantee a clean slate.
 This option also has to be selected if you would like to encrypt the entire drive.
 When encrypting the drive, select **Use LVM with the new Ubuntu Installation** option for flexibility with partitions later.
 **Manual Installation** | To do a manual installation of the partitions.
-This can be used to customize the partition or put certain directories on separate partitions or disks.
+This can be used to customize the partition layout and put specific directories on separate partitions or disks.

 ### Installation type